lathama/Stanley_Plane_Identification/README.md

-# Stanley_Plane_Identification
+# Stanley Plane Identification

-Information to aid in identifiying Stanley Bench Planes
+Information to aid in identifiying Stanley Bench Planes.

-Capturing some work I did to aid in identifying Stanley Bench Planes

 While useful, please double check with other sources.
+This is presented in a single HTML file that is just text with links to various targets within the same page.

 # Usage

 Download and open the html/index.html file in a browswer. `CTRL + o` is a common shortcut.

 # Online